eraser5th/dotfiles/.config/nvim/README.md

 First, please clone this project and make symbolic link to your config directory(eg. `~/.config/nvim`).

-Second, run nvim and execute `:JetpackSync`.
+Second, run nvim.

-Third, close nvim and rerun nvim.

-Finish!
+Finish!(Some plug-ins are not loaded because they are not available immediately after installation)